Pity Sex: White Hot Moon (2015–2016)

 On September 28, 2015, the band released a new digital single, entitled "What Might Soothe You?", through NPR.
 The single was released alongside a statement announcing the impending release of their new album White Hot Moon.
 The album was released in the spring of 2016, and was preceded by a vinyl edition of "What Might Soothe You?".

-In August 2016, it was announced that vocalist/guitarist Britty Drake was to leave the band after a final show supporting Best Coast.
+In August 2016, it was announced that vocalist/guitarist Britty Drake was to leave the band after a final show supporting Best Coast as to no longer "hold them back from touring" as she focused on her doctoral studies and non-musical career.
 The band completed their remaining tour dates in Japan and Australia with Greaves taking on full lead vocal duties and Anthony Heubel joining the band on lead guitar.
 Following the conclusion of their tour, the band announced an indefinite hiatus in October 2016.
 The band released their final single and video, "Burden You," created by Playlab, in conjunction with the announcement as a parting gift of sorts.